Medication Procedure and Frequently Asked Question Guide

 Head Lice

 To combat head lice, we check all campers on the first day of each camp session.
 We encourage you to have your child checked for head lice by a school nurse or pediatrician prior to camp.
 If any sign of head lice is found, please call your pediatrician to arrange for appropriate and immediate treatment well BEFORE your child leaves for camp and let us know that such treatment has taken place.
+There are preventative lice shampoos that are homeopathic that we can recommend if you would like to take preventative measures before your child comes to camp.
+Please reach out and we are happy to help.

 Orthodonture